ahushh/monaba/README.md

 The previous command has just created `settings.yml` file that contains all run configurations.
 All you want to edit is under `CUSTOMIZE` section.

-### Build
+### Pull Docker images

-Once you're ready to go further let's create all docker images by running this command:
+Once you're ready to go further let's get all docker images by running this command:

+    docker-compose pull

+Or build them by yourself:

     docker-compose build